kbarbary/Dierckx.jl/README.md

 ```

 The Fortran library source code is distributed with the package, so
-you need a Fortran compiler.
-On Ubuntu, `sudo apt-get install gfortran`
+you need a Fortran compiler on OSX or Linux.
+On Ubuntu,
-will do it.
+`sudo apt-get install gfortran` will do it.

-Windows is not yet supported.
+On Windows, a compiled dll will be downloaded.

 Example Usage
 -------------